 The features provided by MATLAB are extensive and would require a dedicated guide to discuss in detail.
 The best selling point of MATLAB for many is its top-notch documentation.
 You will also find almost any mathematical function already implemented and ready to use.

 Features of MATLAB

-- MATLAB allows manipulation of matrices, plotting functions, and data, interfacing with third-party applications or scripts, graphics simulation, among many others.
+- MATLAB allows the manipulation of matrices, plotting functions, and data, interfacing with third-party applications or scripts, and graphics simulation, among many others.